 Together with the Equality and Human Rights Commission, the Northern Ireland Human Rights Commission and the Equality Commission of Northern Ireland, the Scottish Human Rights Commission has been designated as part of the UK's Independent Monitoring Mechanism for the Convention (UKIM).

 In 2017, the Commission presented evidence to the United Nations Committee for the Convention on the Rights of Persons with Disabilities (CRPD).
 The reports were prepared jointly by the Commission and the other members of the UKIM.
 The reports set out a series of areas where disabled people's rights are not currently being fully protected and realised in Scotland.
 They were submitted to the UN Committee in advance of the first review of the UK's implementation of the CRPD in March 2017.

 In January 2016, the Commission responded to the Scottish Government's Draft Delivery Plan for the Convention.
 The response is a joint response with the Equality and Human Rights Commission.
 We want to hold the Scottish Government to account so that the rights of all disabled people in Scotland are recognised, promoted and respected.

 We welcomed the fact the Scottish Government is using the Convention as the framework to deliver change and positive outcomes for disabled people in Scotland.
 We were pleased that disabled people had been involved in the drafting.
 However, the draft Plan omits people with mental health issues, which must be addressed.

-We hosted a national participation day that brought together over 200 disabled people and disabled people's organisations, to learn more about the Convention and to become involved in putting it into practice.
+We hosted a national participation day in 2011 that brought together over 200 disabled people and disabled people's organisations, to learn more about the Convention and to become involved in putting it into practice.
 Read the report here.